-How do we reframe garbage?
-How do we rethink privacy?
-How do we rethink education?
-What is your question that could change the world?
-The Mira Fellowship is building a blueprint for our cultural future by reframing our most intractable issues and discovering solutions that empower individuals to action.
+Each year the Mira Fellowship accepts a small cohort from across the globe with visions of our cultural future.
+Mira helps them research, test, and formulate this vision into a clear story and an actionable plan.
 The fellowship is cohort-based, and remotely collaborates monthly and meets in person several times a year.
 Each fellow receives a small research grant along with ongoing coaching, support, and access to expertise.

 The Chili Bowl Workspace Residency is an opportunity for potters who want to create their own work and participate in WSW’s Chili Bowl Fiesta, an annual fundraiser and our biggest community event of the year.

 Deadline: June 1, 2020 (fall session)

 The Art-in-Education Workspace Residency is for artists interested in working with local school students while creating their own work in Women’s Studio Workshop’s (WSW) immersive environment.
 Resident artists must be able to teach intaglio, silkscreen, or hand papermaking, and are welcome to complete their personal work in any of WSW’s studios.